amandaortega/EVeP/README.md

 This version of EVeP is released under the MIT license. (see LICENSE.txt).

-Submitted to the Transactions on Fuzzy Systems.
+Published in the Transactions on Fuzzy Systems at https://ieeexplore.ieee.org/abstract/document/9291399.

 Running
 =======